vrabbi/lab-spring-boot-k8s-skaffold/README.md

 LAB - Spring Boot
 =====================
-Sample workshop for Spring Boot probes on Kubernetes
+Sample workshop for Spring Boot with Skaffold